aronlindberg/lab_notebook/2015-11-17-stevens-open-innovation-hackathon.md

 * Sparking new research ideas
 * Identifying high-performing students

 Key would be to get administrative support, or probably even better, a student committee to run it.
+This could also be a good touchpoint with corporate sponsors.